simdutf/simdutf/README.md

  * @return number of written words; 0 if input is not a valid UTF-32 string */ simdutf_warn_unused size_t convert_utf32_to_utf16be(const char32_t * input, size_t length, char16_t* utf16_buffer) noexcept;

 /**
+ * Using native endianness; Convert possibly broken UTF-16 string into UTF-32 string.
+ *
+ * During the conversion also validation of the input string is done.
+ * This function is suitable to work with inputs from untrusted sources.
+ *
+ * This function is not BOM-aware.
+ *
+ * @param input         the UTF-16 string to convert
+ * @param length        the length of the string in 2-byte words (char16_t)
+ * @param utf32_buffer   the pointer to buffer that can hold conversion result
+ * @return number of written words; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16_to_utf32(const char16_t * input, size_t length, char32_t* utf32_buffer) noexcept;

+/**
  * Convert possibly broken UTF-16LE string into UTF-32 string.